banner-brands.png

 How CGST, SGST, and IGST work together in different scenarios

 CGST, SGST, and IGST work together to ensure a seamless tax system across the country.
 When a transaction involves the supply of goods and services within the same state, both CGST and SGST are levied.
-The total tax amount is divided equally between CGST and SGST, and the respective governments receive their share of revenue.
+The total tax amount is divided equally between CGST and SGST, and the respective governments receive their share of the revenue.

 In the case of a transaction involving the supply of goods and services between different states or between a Union Territory and a state, IGST is levied.
 The tax amount is collected by the Central Government, and the revenue is divided between the Central and State Governments based on predefined ratios.